Matt Western

-Matthew Raymond Western (born 7 November 1962) is a British Labour Party politician who has served as Member of Parliament (MP) for Warwick & Leamington since 2017.
+Matthew Raymond Western is a British Labour Party politician who has served as Member of Parliament (MP) for Warwick and Leamington since 2017.

 Early life and career

 Matthew Raymond Western was educated in St Albans, Hertfordshire and was privately educated at St Albans School.
 He graduated with a Bachelor of Science degree in Geography from the University of Bristol in 1984.

 Prior to entering politics, Western worked in various senior management roles during a 24-year career with Peugeot both in the UK and Paris, France.
 He specialised in Finance, Procurement and Marketing.

 Political career

 Western entered politics relatively late in life, and was elected to the Leamington Willes ward of Warwickshire County Council for the first time in 2013.
 Western was elected again in 2017 shortly before becoming an MP.
 He resigned as a Councillor in March 2018.
 While a councillor, Western volunteered as a careers mentor at Campion School in Leamington Spa.

 Western was elected as Member of Parliament for Warwick and Leamington at the 2017 general election.
 He was re-elected at the 2019 general election, and the 2024 general election.

 As an MP Western has served on the International Trade Select Committee since September 2017 and on the Housing, Communities and Local Government Committee since February 2018.
 Western is the Chair of the Parliamentary Campaign for Council Housing, which aims to increase the number of council houses being built and represent the interests of council tenants, and is also a member of the All Party Parliamentary Group on Students.

 In December 2017, Western criticised the Warwick District Council for a proposal to relocate the council's offices to a new site in Leamington.
 Western objected to the plans, stating that the new development would consist of "100 per cent private housing, with no social, affordable or council housing on the site".
 In response to the plans, Western started a petition in protest against the move.
 As of 3 December 2019, the petition had gained over 8,000 signatures.

 In September 2019, Warwick District Council leader Andrew Day asked Western to "stop playing political games with the regeneration of town" over Western's opposition to plans to relocate the council's headquarters.
 However, as a result of Western's petition and a campaign by a local pressure group, the project was put on hold and the private equity backed partner company PSP was withdrawn.
 Western stated that the scrapped plans would result in Warwick District Council having to pay out £1.2 million in compensation to PSP, even though there was never an official tendering process.